Symbolic local bifurcation analysis of scalar smooth maps: Intrinsic ideal representation

-In this section we describe our suggestion on how to compute the intrinsic ideal representation \eqref{Intrinsic} and next, the representation \eqref{IdealInt} for finite codimensional ideals.
-The first step here is to find a lower and upper bound for the maximum natural number \(k\) so that \({\M_\E}^{k}\subseteq I\lhd \E.\)
+Here we describe our suggested algorithm on how to compute the intrinsic ideal representation \eqref{Intrinsic} for finite codimensional ideals. \begin{itemize} \item The first step is to find a lower and upper bound for the maximum natural number \(k\) so that \({\M_\E}^{k}\subseteq I\lhd \E.\) \end{itemize}